alan-turing-institute/UK-LabourFlowNetwork-Model/README.md

 This project was developed by [K.R.
 Fair](https://www.turing.ac.uk/people/researchers/kathyrn-r-fair) and [O.A.
 Guerrero](http://oguerr.com/), within the Public Policy Programme at the [Alan Turing Institute](https://www.turing.ac.uk/).
 This work was supported by Wave 1 of The UKRI Strategic Priorities Fund under the EPSRC Grant EP/W006022/1, particularly the "Shocks and Resilience" theme within that grant & The Alan Turing Institute.
 We would like to thank Áron Pap for conducting preliminary explorations of this topic, and Andy Jones and his team at [BEIS](https://www.gov.uk/government/organisations/department-for-business-energy-and-industrial-strategy) for their interactions with us throughout this project.
 Please direct all correspondence to K.R.
 Fair (kfair@turing.ac.uk).

-To run a set of simulations, make all required parameter selections (detailed within each script) and launch the script.
-The expected runtime varies between scripts, but an individual simulation with 3500 agents should run in approximately 1 minute.
+In the code folder you will find all instructions for running simulations [here](https://github.com/alan-turing-institute/UK-LabourFlowNetwork-Model/blob/main/code/README_CODE.md).

 **NOTE:** In order to run simulations, the user will need to generate input datasets from the UK Labour Force Survey (LFS) longitudinal dataset, as well as the O-NET database as these data cannot be posted publicly in this repository.
+All data that can be posted publicly is described [here](https://github.com/alan-turing-institute/UK-LabourFlowNetwork-Model/blob/main/data/README_data.md) within the data folder.

 ## Repository Structure